barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 jump in and rehearse or reinstate the order of callers when needed

-catch all late net callers and slot them in the end of the net over
+catch all late net callers and slot them at the end of the net over

-remind callers to keep a space between each other so the repeater resets when necessary
+remind callers to keep a silent space between each other so the repeater resets when necessary

 Have fun it's a learning experience that will be good for you